thumbliner/thumbliner/study.md

 ---

-> “Therefore, dear Sir, love your solitude, and bear the pain which it causes you…”<br>
+> “I am impatient to set out for my solitude, for there the mind gains strength and learns to lean upon herself.”<br>
-> — Rainer Maria Rilke
+> — Laurence Sterne

 ---